georgianabratucu/oop-java-basics/README.md

     }
 ```

-## 10.8.
+### 10.8.
 In the main class AbstractionTest create a new instance of Square
 ```bash
 Drawable square = new Square("Green", 4.7);
 ```

-## 10.9.
+### 10.9.
 Call the method draw()
 ```bash
 square.draw();
 ```

+## [OPTIONAL] OOP exercises

+Think and implement a logical hierarchy of classes according to the schema below:

+Requirements of implementation:
+- each class must have
+                 - at least 1 private attribute
+                 - should implements getters and setters
+                 - various types of constructors
+- a class in the hierarchy must be abstract and should contain at least one abstract method
+- one of the classes must implement an interface with at least 1 method
+- all classes and methods will be tested in the main method